3-Month-Old's Teething: Signs And Tips For Soothing Sore Gums

 3. Does early teething impact mouth development?

-Yes.
-It is possible that teeth do not appear even after the expected period of four to eight days after the symptoms of teething appear.
-Moreover, because the symptoms of mouthing behavior are similar to that of teething, it is possible to get confused.
+Yes, the teeth may not appear even after the expected period of four to eight days after the symptoms of teething appear.
+Also, note that it is easy to confuse the symptoms of mouthing behavior with that of teething.

 A three-month-old teething is a rare occurrence and is termed as an early eruption.
 However, it is better to be alert and observant of signs, such as drooling, suckling pain, swollen gums, and increased fussiness which could indicate teething in a three-month-old.
 Some babies may also experience sleepless nights and poor appetite.
 If you notice these signs early on, you may contact your baby’s pediatrician or a pediatric dentist.
 Assessing your baby for early teething could help take appropriate measures to support timely oral care and soothe your teething baby.